Zoom (ZM)

 For software companies like Zoom, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Zoom’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 76.9% gross margin over the last year.
-Said differently, Zoom paid its providers $23.11 for every $100 in revenue.
+As you can see below, it averaged an impressive 77% gross margin over the last year.
+That means for every $100 in revenue, roughly $77.02 was left to spend on selling, marketing, and R&D.

-Zoom produced a 77.9% gross profit margin in Q3, marking a 2 percentage point increase from 75.9% in the same quarter last year.
-Zoom’s full-year margin has also been trending up over the past 12 months, increasing by 1.1 percentage points.
+This quarter, Zoom’s gross profit margin was 76.3%, in line with the same quarter last year.
+Zooming out, Zoom’s full-year margin has been trending up over the past 12 months, increasing by 1.2 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

-This quarter, Zoom generated an operating margin profit margin of 25.2%, up 9.7 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Zoom generated an operating margin profit margin of 20%, up 1 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

-Zoom has shown terrific cash profitability, driven by its lucrative business model that enables it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
-The company’s free cash flow margin was among the best in the software sector, averaging an eye-popping 41.7% over the last year.
+Zoom has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
+The company’s free cash flow margin was among the best in the software sector, averaging an eye-popping 39.5% over the last year.

-Over the next year, analysts predict Zoom’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 41.7% for the last 12 months will decrease to 35.9%.
+Over the next year, analysts predict Zoom’s cash conversion will slightly fall.
+Their consensus estimates imply its free cash flow margin of 39.5% for the last 12 months will decrease to 38.7%.

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Zoom.

-We see the value of companies addressing major business pain points, but in the case of Zoom, we’re out.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
-And while the company’s bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is its software has low switching costs and high turnover.
+We cheer for all companies solving complex business issues, but in the case of Zoom, we’ll be cheering from the sidelines.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
+On top of that, its software has low switching costs and high turnover.

 Zoom’s price-to-sales ratio based on the next 12 months is 5.2x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.